-An owner of generation within the IBAA may choose to designate a specific resource for participation in the CAISO Markets by opting to register the resource as a Dynamic Resource-Specific System Resource or a Non-Dynamic Resource-Specific System Resource, or a pseudo tie.
+An owner of generation within the IBAA may choose to designate a specific resource for participation in the CAISO Markets by opting to register the resource as a Dynamic Resource-Specific System Resource, or a pseudo tie.
 The IBAA modeling approach continues to allow this possibility for any Resource-Specific

-System Resource or pseudo ties.
-In the event that there is a Dynamic Resource-Specific System Resource in the IBAA, the MEEA may further provide that the MEEA signatory in control of such resource may also obtain pricing under the MEEA for imports to the CAISO Balancing Authority Area from the Dynamic Resource-Specific System Resource.
+System Resource or pseudo ties.35 In the event that there is a Dynamic Resource-Specific System Resource in the IBAA, the MEEA may further provide that the MEEA signatory in control of such resource may also obtain pricing under the MEEA for imports to the CAISO Balancing Authority Area from the Dynamic Resource-Specific System Resource.
 A Dynamic Resource-Specific System Resource will need to provide sufficient information including telemetry to allow the CAISO to monitor its compliance with the CAISO's Dispatch Instructions, including schedules, at its specific location.